Qnubo-Tech/epydemic/README.md

   * <img src="images/confined.png" alt="confined" height="35" width="35"/>*Confined agent*: It is removed from the geometry, therefore it overcomes the disease without transmitting the virus to the rest of agents.
 * **Allow confinement**: A boolean variable to indicate whether the agent is eligible to be confined.
 * **Time alive**: Time passed since the beginning of the simulation.
+* **Disease**: The disease that each agent suffer.
+Although the disease is the same for all agents, the initial conditions and dynamics might vary from one agent to another.
+This helps to reflect how the disease impacts and behaves differently across the population.

 Besides, the agent is endowed with the following *actions*/methods: